 Caesars already runs an online casino in New Jersey.
 That should tell us a lot about its plans for Harrah’s Philadelphia and what it will do for PA online gambling.

 Harrah’s parent company, Caesars Entertainment, is a Goliath in the casino industry.
-Its reach gives it significant resources to invest in online gambling, which it’s already done in Nevada and New Jersey.
+Its reach gives it significant resources to invest in online gambling, which it has already done in Nevada and New Jersey.

 888 powers the poker product, but Caesars uses its own poker brand where it has a physical presence.
-WSOP Nevada and WSOP NJ are available in their respective states, making it the only brand with a live product in both.
+WSOP NV and WSOP NJ are available in their respective states (and within a shared network), making it the only brand with a live product in both.

 In entering Pennsylvania, it seems likely Caesars will use the same 888 platform to power a Harrah’s online casino.